Managing Heroku Data for Redis Using the CLI

 heroku help redis:keyspace-notifications for more.

-Resets the statistics on your Heroku Redis instance.
+Resets the statistics on your Heroku Data for Redis instance.
 This article outlines the statistics that are reset:

 $ heroku redis:stats-reset maturing-deeply-2628 ▸ WARNING: Irreversible action. ▸ All stats covered by RESETSTAT will be reset on maturing-deeply-2628. ▸ To proceed, type sushi or re-run this command with --confirm sushi > sushi Stats reset successful.